tronprotocol/documentation-en/docs/index.md

 In the TRON testnet, TRX has no real value and can be obtained for free through [faucet](https://nileex.io/join/getJoinPage).

-## Step 5：Interact with Java-Tron
+## Step 5：Interact with Java-tron

-### Interacting with Java-Tron nodes using wallet-cli
+### Interacting with Java-tron nodes using wallet-cli
-Java-Tron provides http interface and grpc interface externally, which is convenient for users to interact with TRON network. wallet-cli uses the grpc interface.
+Java-tron provides http interface and grpc interface externally, which is convenient for users to interact with TRON network. wallet-cli uses the grpc interface.
 #### Get account information
-After entering the `getaccount` command in wallet-cli, it will request account information data from the java-tron node, and then display the result in the terminal.
+After entering the `getaccount` command in wallet-cli, it will request account information data from the Java-tron node, and then display the result in the terminal.
 ```shell
 wallet> getaccount TUoHaVjx7n5xz8LwPRDckgFrDWhMhuSuJM
 ```